JuliaML/LossFunctions.jl/docs/losses/avgmode.rst

 example, by computing the unweighted mean of the loss for our training set, we would effectively compute what is known as the empirical risk.
-This is usually the quantity (or an important part of it) that the are interesting in minimizing.
+This is usually the quantity (or an important part of it) that we are interesting in minimizing.

 When we say "weighted" or "unweighted", we are referring to whether we are explicitly specifying the influence of individual